VladimirKosyuk/Network_logger/README.md

 -For Set-NetEventSession setting -MaxFileSize > 6 GB causes error

--One time error was when do\untill not stopped by conditions
+-One time error was when do\untill not stopped according to conditions